ErlingSigurdson/SegMap595/README.md

 # Overview

-**SegMap595** is a single-class embedded-oriented Arduino-friendly C++ library for mapping the outputs of a **74HC595 IC** to the segments of a **7-segment display**.
+**SegMap595** is a single-class embedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.

 ## Concept

-Typically, outputting a glyph (a character representation) to a 7-segment display involves custom-forming a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON or OFF to form a recognizable symbol.
+Typically, outputting a glyph (a character representation) to a 7-segment display involves custom-forming a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
 Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.

-74HC595, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
+**74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.

 The **mapped bytes** (sometimes called **bit masks**) can be formed in advance and hard-coded into a program